MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-marketing-email.md

     1. On the rich-text editor toolbar, select the **Personalization** button ![The personalization button.](media/button-personalization.png "The personalization button").
 This opens the content assist dialog.

-    1. Select the **Dynamic content** radio button, and then select **Contact** from the drop down list.
-The **Dynamic content** setting means that you will place a dynamic value related to the context where you use the message, while the **Contact** setting means that the context relates to the individual recipient (contact) of the message.
+    1. Select the **Dynamic content** radio button, and then select **Contact** from the drop-down list.
+The **Dynamic content** setting means that you'll place a dynamic value related to the context where you use the message, while the **Contact** setting means that the context relates to the individual recipient (contact) of the message.

-    1. Select **No relationship (Select a field from Contact)** from the second drop down list.
+    1. Select **No relationship (Select a field from Contact)** from the second drop-down list.
 Choose which field you want to place.
 We're building the salutation, so we'd like to show the recipient's first name here.
 Start to type "first" into the combo box here.
 This searches the available fields for those that include the text "first," which greatly reduces the number of fields you need to look through.
 Select **First Name** from the list as soon as you can see it.

         > [!div class="mx-imgBorder"]
         > ![Personalization select field from Contact.](media/personalization-email-tutorial-p1.png "Personalization select field from Contact")